 I’ll update my dividend income page to reflect July’s dividends.

 Full Disclosure: Long all aforementioned securities.

-How was your July?
-Another fantastic month of dividend income?
+How was your dividend income for July?
+A great month of passive income?

 Thanks for reading.